rosacry/BeatSight/docs/CONTRIBUTING.md

 ## Questions?

 Feel free to ask in:
+- GitHub Issues: Open a discussion or question issue on this repository
-- GitHub Discussions
+- GitHub Discussions: Use the Discussions tab for open-ended questions
-- Discord server
-- Email: beatsight@example.com (placeholder)

 Thank you for contributing to BeatSight! 🥁